|Differentiation, stem cells and prions - CNRS FRE2937|

 C1 cells and bone mineralization:

 The C1 clone is a tripotential mesoblastic progenitor with osteogenic, chondrogenic or adipogenic potencies.
-We recently identified the 5-HT2B serotoninergic receptor as an essential player during the kinetics of osteogenic differentiation, whose intrinsic and agonist-dependent activity contributes to optimal mineralization through TNAP activation.
-We are currently developing a 3D scanner imaging project to characterize mineralizing defects in 5-HT2B knock-out mice.
+We recently identified a critical role of the 5-HT2B serotonergic receptor in mineralization through full control of tissue-non specific alkaline phosphatase activity (TNAP).
+In patients suffering from ectopic vascular mineralization, the degree of calcification correlates with the level of 5-HT2BR expression.
+We are developping a 3D scanner imaging project to characterize mineralizing defects in 5-HT2B knock-out mice.
+We are also setting up protocols for dental repair.

 If you have problems with this Web page, please write to firstname.lastname@example.org